 If true, the information downloaded from the plane’s Rolls Royce engines as part of a routine maintenance and monitoring programme, suggested the plane could have flown on for up to 2,000 more miles and reached as far as northern India or even the north-west coast of Australia.
 It would expand the possible search area almost limitlessly.

 But during a press conference on Thursday afternoon local time, Mr Hussein rejected the reports.
 He said experts from both Boeing and Rolls Royce were assisting the investigation and that the last transmission received from the engines was at 1.07am on Saturday morning.
 It had suggested everything was normal.

-The plane could have flown on for up to 2,000 miles, reaching as far as northern India or even the north-west coast of Australia.
 “Rolls Royce and Boeing teams are here in Kuala Lumpur and have worked with Malaysia Airlines investigation teams since Sunday,” he said.
 “This issue has never been raised.
 Since today’s media reports Malaysia Airlines has asked Rolls Royce and Boeing specifically about the data.
 As far as Rolls Royce and Boeing are concerned those reports are inaccurate.”

 He added: “Whenever there any any details they must be corroborated.”